 But the matter is too serious to be treated thus, for the interests of the Church of God are called in question.
 It is a question of making oneself certain of the truth and of walking in it by the power of the precious grace of God.
-It is not enough to point out the errors of those who are opposed to it a sad employment of one&#8217;s time, fruitless to oneself and too often to them also.
+It is not enough to point out the errors of those who are opposed to it a sad employment of one's time, fruitless to oneself and too often to them also.

-After having lost its normal position and its primitive rules, is the Church capable, when it has sinned thus, of re-entering as of right into the old position, and of re-establishing all that which the rules, long ago laid aside, had established, without taking count either of its fall or of the ruin resulting therefrom?|| We shall see that it is to this question that the general views of the tract of our brother, M. Foulquier, apply.
+After having lost its normal position and its primitive rules, is the Church capable, when it has sinned thus, of re-entering as of right into the old position, and of re-establishing all that which the rules, long ago laid aside, had established, without taking count either of its fall or of the ruin resulting therefrom¦?

+¦ We shall see that it is to this question that the general views of the tract of our brother, M. Foulquier, apply.
 He maintains that God does not re-establish the primitive state of an order of things, when it has fallen to pieces in the hands of man.
-We will examine further on the answer of the anonymous author of the tract, &#8220;Are we to establish Elders?&#8221; whom, for the sake of brevity, we will designate as &#8220;The anonymous author.&#8221;
+We will examine further on the answer of the anonymous author of the tract, "Are we to establish Elders?" whom, for the sake of brevity, we will designate as "The anonymous author."

-{pb 188}
+{188}

-Another aspect under which the right to establish an ecclesiastical system has been viewed, is that which we have just pointed out, namely, that the word is of no authority in the case,| and that we must take our stand boldly on the platform of human order and evangelical liberty.
+Another aspect under which the right to establish an ecclesiastical system has been viewed, is that which we have just pointed out, namely, that the word is of no authority in the case,¦ and that we must take our stand boldly on the platform of human order and evangelical liberty.

-Having strongly contended in the &#8220;Glance,&#8221; etc., for the full and entire authority of the word, I add nothing here on that point.
+Having strongly contended in the "Glance," etc., for the full and entire authority of the word, I add nothing here on that point.